Code-Institute-Submissions/Boomerang-Hunter-ms2/testing.md

 ## Device Compatibility

 The game is designed for a desktop/laptop and requires a keyboard to play.
-However, the game does work on a tablet or a smart phone with a bluetooth keyboard enabled.
+However, the game does work on a tablet or a smart phone with a Bluetooth keyboard enabled.
-Although it does work on a phone game screen is not centered as it is not designed for a screen that small.
+Although it does work on a phone game screen is not centred as it is not designed for a screen that small.

 #### iPad Pro view
 ![Screenshot from an iPad pro](assets/readme-assets/ipad-screenshot.jpeg)